zpatten/hubot-bart-elite/README.md

 # hubot-bart-elite

 Allows you to query the BART API for real time transit information.
+Get train times for any station, service advisory information as well as elevator advistory information and much more.

 See [`src/bart.coffee`](src/bart.coffee) for full documentation.